circleci/circleci-docs/jekyll/_cci2/faq.md

 #### What are credits?
 {:.no_toc}
-Credits are used to pay for users and usage.
-Credits can also be used to pay for features, such as Docker Layer Caching.
+Credits are used to pay for users and usage based on machine type, size, and features such as Docker Layer Caching.

 For example, the 25,000 credit package would provide 2,500 build minutes when using a single machine at the default rate of 10 credits per minute.
 The same package would last 1,250 minutes when using 2x parallelism or 250 minutes at 10x parallelism.

 #### Is there a way to share plans across organizations and have them billed centrally?
 {:.no_toc}